NoahFreelove/JE2/README.md

 - Quick Setup
 - To implement all planned features

-### Advantages over JEngine
+## Advantages over JEngine
 - Much lower memory usage (not creating new objects every frame)
 - More control over objects and scripts
-- Uses a much better physics library
+- Uses the JBox2D physics library (not the homemade one from JEngine)
 - Easy audio playback + Filters
 - Improved, controlled Lighting